surajathrie-cmd/Vivaswantha_Electric_Vehicle_Cruise_Control/README.md

-# Electric Vehicle Cruise Control System using PI Controller
+# 🚗 Electric Vehicle Cruise Control System using PI Controller

----
+## 📌 Introduction

-## Introduction
+This project focuses on designing and simulating a cruise control system for an electric vehicle using MATLAB.
+The objective is to maintain a constant vehicle speed even in the presence of disturbances such as road slopes or load variations.

-This project focuses on designing a cruise control system for an electric vehicle using MATLAB.
-The objective is to maintain a constant vehicle speed even under disturbances such as road slopes.
+A PI (Proportional–Integral) controller is implemented to improve system stability, reduce steady-state error, and achieve accurate speed tracking.

-A PI controller is implemented to improve system stability, eliminate steady-state error, and ensure smooth response.
+The project is implemented using MATLAB numerical methods (`ode45`) without using the Control System Toolbox.

 ---

-## Problem Statement
+# 🎯 Problem Statement

-The system is defined by the transfer function:
+Design a cruise control system for an electric vehicle with the transfer function:

 G(s) = 1 / (5s + 1)

-### Requirements:
+## Requirements

 - Steady-state error < 2%
 - Overshoot < 5%
 - Smooth transient response